 “BIM brings a whole range of benefits.
-Geometric coordination with other disciplines speeds up the realisation phase and avoids delays.
+Geometric coordination with other disciplines speeds up the realization phase and avoids delays.
 Prefabrication of plant parts makes it more efficient to work on-site.
-BIM also alleviates the planning and management of work progresses and maps out future maintenance of the building.”
+BIM also alleviates the planning and management of work progress and maps out future maintenance of the building.”

 “Information can lead to a significant reduction in time”